DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/05_AdjustApprovalList.md

 Relevant for the applying the layout is not a built-in property in the right-hand side.
 Important to understand is the template mechanism of the first row.
 The layout of the first row is applied to all others.
 The controls below the gallery show the controls of the first row.
 The rectangle serves as container for all controls on it.
 That means:
 * Removing existing controls

-  2To drop controls just deletem them from the container.
+  To drop controls just deletem them from the container.
 In our case we don't need the image.

 * Adding additional controls